punund/20ful/README.md

 `20ful proxy <port>`
 starts HTTP proxy server instead and connects to given port.
-This is useful if your site is not so static and you already have a server running.
+This is useful if your site is not so static and you already have a server running, but would like to watch for changes of the front end files.

-`20ful help`
+#### --port

-options overview
+Port to listen on in `server` or `proxy` mode.
+Default is 3000.

 ## What it does